sappelhoff/brainvision-validator/README.md

 - sections marked as `[square brackets]`
 - comments marked as `; comment`
 - key-value pairs marked as `key=value`

+A documentation for core BrainVision file format is provided by Brain Products.
+You can view the specification [here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/sappelhoff/brainvision-validator/master/doc/BrainVisionCoreFileFormat_1.0_2018-08-02.pdf).

 Having three separate files for each EEG recording means that the single files have internal pointers to each other's locations.
 See this example: